openvinotoolkit/datumaro/docs/source/docs/command-reference/context_free/prune.md

 ## Prune Dataset

-This command prune dataset to extract representative subset of the entire dataset.
+This command prunes dataset to extract representative subset of the entire dataset.
 You can effectively handle large-scale dataset having redundancy through this command.
 The result consists of a representative and manageable subset.

 Prune supports various methodology.
 - Randomized
 - Hash-based
 - Clustering-based

 `Randomized` approach is based on the most fundamental form of randomness that we are familiar with, where data is selected randomly from the dataset. `Hash-based` approach operates on hash basis like [Explorer](./explorer.md).
 The default model for calculating hash is CLIP, which could support both image and text modality.
-Supported model format is Openvino IR and those are uploaded in [openvinotoolkit storage](https://storage.openvinotoolkit.org/repositories/datumaro/models/). `Clustering-based` approach is based on clustering to cover unsupervised dataset either.
+Supported model format is OpenVINO IR and those are uploaded in [openvinotoolkit storage](https://storage.openvinotoolkit.org/repositories/datumaro/models/). `Clustering-based` approach is based on clustering to cover unsupervised dataset either.
 We compute hashes for the images in the dataset or utilize label data to perform clustering.

 By default, datasets are updated in-place.
 The `-o/--output-dir` option can be used to specify another output directory.
 When updating in-place, use the `--overwirte` parameter (in-place updates fail by default to prevent data loss), unless a project target is modified.